nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 *Figure 3: Command Summary Window*

 ---
-### Viewing userguide : `helpug`
+### Viewing userguide : `help ug`

 After viewing the command summary, you want to explore more special features offered by OneTwoDo.
-Try typing `helpug` and our informative User Guide will open up for your exploration.
+Try typing `help ug` and our informative User Guide will open up for your exploration.

-    >>  helpug
+    >>  help ug, help userguide

 ---
 ### Adding a task: `add`